pygmyperch/GEA_workshop/README.md

 <br/>
 <br/>

-## Finally, load the data and R code for the tutorial
+## The data and R code for the tutorial will be available at the workshop

-**The data and code files are only small and can be downloaded at the workshop**